Muonic Force Behind Flavor Anomalies: Light phenomenology

+is obtained from the $L_\mu-L_\tau$ model, Eq. \eqref{eq:LmuLtau:charges}, through a simple permutation of the charge assignments, but leads to a drastically changed phenomenology.
 The large electron charge greatly enhances the $ X_\mu $ interactions with electrons.
-Since such couplings are targeted by many of the light-sector searches one may naively expect for the experimental searches to disqualify the $\U(1)_{L_e-L_\mu} $ model as an explanation of \gmu.
+Since such couplings are targeted by many of the light-sector searches one may expect that these exclude the $\U(1)_{L_e-L_\mu} $ model as an explanation of the \gmu anomaly.

-While this expectation is indeed borne out in most of the parameter space, a loophole that circumvents the stringent electron based bounds is if the kinetic mixing cancels part of the coupling of the physical $ X_\mu $ to the electrons.
-The effective charge of the electron is given by

-so it is possible that $ |q_\sscript{eff}| \ll 1 $ for a suitable choice of $ \varepsilon $.
-Fig.~\ref{fig:LeLmu} (left) gives the constraints that are obtained for $\varepsilon=0$ in the UV, in which case the $(g-2)_\mu$ preferred region is excluded ($2\sigma$ band between the black solid lines, dashed line denotes the central values).
-Fig.~\ref{fig:LeLmu} (right), on the other hand, illustrates that a window of parameter space opens up, in which \gmu explanation is still phenomenologically viable, if there is a \%-level tuning between direct couplings to the electrons and the one induced by kinetic mixing parameter $ \varepsilon $.
-Equivalently, this can be viewed as adjusting the charges with a hypercharge-proportional component in such a manner as to leave the electron uncharged (see Appendix~\ref{app:reparam}).
-Indeed the plot on the right is similar to Fig.~\ref{fig:standard_models} (right).